OS reed knife

 Designed by Olivier Stankiewicz, this innovative 3D printed knife unlocks the potential of selected high-performance Japanese ceramic blades for reed-making.

 Ceramic blades offer a much greater sense of control with a smooth feeling.
-They can remove material quickly and effortlessly when required—a task where thin steel blades tend to flex, mark, slice or tear the cane—and add supreme precision to tip finishing and delicate feathering.
+They can remove material quickly and effortlessly when required and add great precision and ease to tip finishing and delicate “feathering”.

 3D printing allows these knives to remain affordable without any compromise in quality—I designed the knife for my own use.
 The manufacturing process, together with the material used (PLA, a bioplastic), also helps to minimise environmental impact.”